Tetrakern/fictioneer/FAQ.md

 ### Q: Is the theme available in other languages?

 The theme is translation-ready but at the point of writing, only English is available.
 Feel free to [add your own translation](https://developer.wordpress.org/apis/internationalization/localization/) to the **languages** folder under the `fictioneer` text-domain or use a plugin.
-Be aware that there are JavaScript translations as well.

 ### Q: Why is the ePUB download button not showing up?